nyxsr/nix-darwin/wezterm-keymaps.md

 ## Tips and Tricks

-### Session Persistence
+### Session Persistence with Pane Layouts
-WezTerm can save and restore your session, including:
+WezTerm can save and restore your complete workspace, including:
-- All open tabs
+- All open tabs and their titles
+- **Pane splits and layouts** (horizontal/vertical splits)
-- Working directories for each tab
+- Working directories for each pane
-- Number of tabs in your session
+- Number of panes in each tab
+- Complete window layout restoration

+**How to Save Your Pane Layout**:
+1. Set up your workspace with tabs and pane splits (use `Cmd + D` for horizontal, `Cmd + Shift + D` for vertical)
+2. Navigate to different directories in each pane
+3. Press `Cmd + Shift + S` to quickly save the entire layout
+4. You'll see a toast notification showing tabs and panes saved

-**Auto-save on Exit**: The configuration automatically saves your session when closing WezTerm.
+**Auto-save on Exit**: The configuration automatically saves your complete layout when closing WezTerm.

+**Auto-restore on Startup**: When you open WezTerm, it automatically restores your last saved session with all pane layouts.

-**Session File**: Sessions are saved to `~/.config/wezterm/saved_sessions.txt`
+**Session File**: Sessions are saved to `~/.config/wezterm/saved_sessions.lua` (includes layout data)

 **Workspace Status**: The current workspace name is displayed in the left side of the tab bar, with tab count on the right.

-**Toast Notifications**: You'll see notifications when sessions are saved or restored.
+**Toast Notifications**: You'll see notifications showing the number of tabs and panes saved/restored.

 ### Productivity Tips
 1. **Quick Navigation**: Use `Cmd + numbers` to quickly jump between tabs